sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-25-Linear-Perceptron-Model.md

     The inner product of w1 and x3: -16

-*The inner product of w(1) and x1 should be greater than zero because x1 is part of class 1 and the inner products of w(1) and x2 as well as w(1) and x3 should both be negative because they're in class 2.
-Going off of this, x2 and x3 are correctly classified while x1 is not correctly classified.*
+Again, the inner product of w(1) and x1 should be greater than zero because x1 is part of class 1 and the inner products of w(1) and x2 as well as w(1) and x3 should both be less than zero because they're in class 2.

-**(iv) (2.5 points)** Using the rule $sign(w(t)^{T}x_{n})$, run the linear perceptron algorithm until it converges, find and plot the weights w(2) and the corresponding lines in each iteration.
-For each iteration, please indicate which samples are classified correctly and which samples are not classified correctly.
+Going off of this, x2 and x3 are correctly classified while x1 is not correctly classified.

-**Hint:** In order to make the linear perceptron algorithm converge as fast as possible, you can always update the weight based on sample $x_{1}$.
-Why?
+Now, we use the rule $sign(w(t)^{T}x_{n})$ to run the linear perceptron algorithm until it converges, which in this case only takes one more iteration.

 ```python
 # weight update rule to get w(2)